SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-accentColor.md

 }
 ```

-In this example, `DefaultAccentColorSheet` uses `.accentColor(.accentColor)` to apply the system default accent color, while `CustomAccentColorSheet` uses `.accentColor(.red)` to apply a custom red accent color.
+In these examples, `DefaultAccentColorSheet` uses `.accentColor(.accentColor)` to apply the system’s default accent color to components like buttons, `SKHeaderImage`, and `SKHighlight`. `CustomAccentColorSheet` uses `.accentColor(.red)` to apply a custom red accent color, creating a distinct visual theme.
+The `ContentView` facilitates testing both configurations.

 ## Design Images

-This section illustrates the visual design of sheets using the ``SKSheetOptions/accentColor(_:)`` option, showcasing the default and custom accent color states across various Apple platforms.

 @TabNavigator {
     @Tab("iOS") {
-        On iOS, the accent color is applied to header images, highlights and interactive elements like buttons.
+        On iOS, the `accentColor(_:)` option applies to interactive elements (e.g., buttons styled with `SKPrimaryButtonStyle` or `SKNavigationButtonStyle`), `SKHeaderImage`, and `SKHighlight`, ensuring a consistent visual theme across touch-driven interfaces.
+It enhances branding and accessibility, particularly for high-contrast needs, and adapts to various iPhone screen sizes for optimal presentation.
         @Row(numberOfColumns: 2) {
             @Column(size: 1) {
                 @Image(source: "Documentation-Styling-SKSheetOptions-AccentColor-Default-iOS26", alt: "Default Accent Color") {